-What Kinds of Damage to Tree Roots Cause to Plumbing Pipes?
+What Kinds of Damage Do Tree Roots Cause to Plumbing Pipes?

 After a tree root has invaded a pipe, the existing crack will become larger and more troublesome over time.
 The root may also wedge itself deep enough into the pipe to create a clog.
 In the most extreme cases, tree roots can cause pipes to burst open completely.

-How Do I Prevent Plumbing Damage From Tree Roots?
+How to Prevent Plumbing Damage From Tree Roots

 Install barriers.
 To protect your pipes, you can install metal or wood barriers designed to stop roots from growing through them.

 Call Climate Design for Plumbing Maintenance

 If you have noticed signs of leakage, such as wet spots in your lawn, or you are experiencing frequent clogs in your plumbing, contact Climate Design to have a plumbing professional inspect the situation.

 Trust our experienced plumbing team to pinpoint the cause of your issue and get it taken care of as soon as possible.
 We’re ready to take your call, seven days a week!